• Skip to primary navigation

 Crispy and flaky pan fried scallion pancakes on parchment paper.

 To make this street snack vegan, substitute the lard for regular vegetable oil (tried-and-tested FYI) or just vegan lard instead.
+If you're short on time, try this Korean Pancake with green onions instead.

 P.S.
 If you don't have enough spring onions, here are some substitutes!